Rider Waite Tarot Deck Viva Luna Studios

 How to Choose Your First Tarot Deck

-As you begin to learn how to read Tarot cards, I suggest you choose either the Rider Waite deck, Robin Wood deck, or something similar.
-These decks have pictures depicting scenes that relate to the meaning of the card.
+As you begin to learn how to read Tarot cards, I suggest you choose either the Rider-Waite deck, the Robin Wood deck, or something similar.
+These decks feature images that illustrate the card’s meaning.
 These clues to the card’s meaning will help you learn faster and create a connection that will inspire your imagination and intuition.
 Once you find a deck you resonate with, make it your main Tarot deck.
 If you stick with one deck and learn it well at the beginning, your intuitive energy is going to build and flow for you in just a short time.

 Though I started out using the traditional Rider Waite deck in the late 1960s, when I was introduced to the Robin Wood deck two decades later, I was hooked.
 Her basic imagery follows the traditional Rider Waite, though Robin Wood’s use of color, symbols, and intricate details truly spoke to me.